sourmash-bio/sourmash/doc/command-line.md

 Use `sig grep` to search for identifiers in sketch collections.

-Currently only CSV output (optionally gzipped) is supported; use `sourmash tax prepare` to convert CSV output from `tax grep` into a sqlite3 taxonomy database.
+Currently only CSV output (optionally gzipped) is supported; use `sourmash tax prepare` to convert CSV output from `tax grep` into a SQLite taxonomy database.

 ### `sourmash tax summarize` - print summary information for lineage spreadsheets or taxonomy databases